Oh, boy. You know what leads to my worst decisions in both style & budget? My lack of patience, combined with a dose of vanity.

 My husband tried to save me from myself.
 He tried to reason that maybe we should just get the couch.
 He knew that chair was ugly.
 But I got even uglier than the chair and insisted that he come home with it.
 Ouch.

 It’s pretty much never a good idea to go to a store and buy a whole matching set of furniture.
 You need to put together things that YOU love over time.
+Our current living room is an example of this.

 But the worst reason ever to buy multiple pieces at once is impatience, especially when the impatience is fueled by the vanity of wanting to have furniture before people come over.